mongodb/genny/docs/using.md

 2.  `./run-genny workload -- evaluate ./src/workloads/docs/HelloWorld.yml` is your friend. `evaluate` prints out the final YAML workload with all external phase definitions inlined.

+## Overrides

+Genny has an override syntax for configuring workloads.
+When invoking Genny, you can use the `-o` option to specify an override file.
+This uses [OmegaConf](https://omegaconf.readthedocs.io/en/2.1_branch/) to merge the override file onto the workload.
+This functionality should only be used to set values that absolutely need to be specified at runtime, such as URIs for systems under test.

+When using overrides or any other workload preprocessing, you can always use the `evaluate` subcommand to see the final workload that will actually be executed.

 ## Patch-Testing Genny Changes with Sys-Perf / DSI

 Install the [evergreen command-line client](https://evergreen.mongodb.com/settings) and put it